-- 229. As detailed in this First Amended Complaint (¶¶ 142-150, 189-192), Purdue staff utilized and executed Richard's plan in Purdue's marketing to Minnesota health care providers, which included, for example, frequent misrepresentations to Minnesota health care providers that OxyContin and other opioids lack a "ceiling effect." - 230.
-From the start, the Sackler Defendants were also the driving force behind Purdue's marketing strategy to push opioids with the false promise that they create an enhanced "In 1998, Richard Sackler personally instructed Purdue's executives that OxyContin tablets provide more than merely "In 1998, Richard Sackler personally instructed Purdue's executives that OxyContin and instead "In 1998, Richard Sackler Defendants", "Ike Viagra.
-Again, as noted herein (¶¶ 156-164), Purdue has carried out the Sackler Defendants' marketing strategy by continuously misrepresenting to Minnesota health care providers that OxyContin and other opioids improve patients' functionality and quality of life. - 231.
-Early on, the Sackler Defendants were also personally involved in Purdue's coordination of marketing efforts with, and provision of grants to, third-party front groups. - 232.
-For instance, in 2001 Richard Sackler personally "and became involved in planning a meeting between himself, Purdue staff, and .
+229. As detailed in this First Amended Complaint (¶¶ 142-150, 189-192), Purdue staff utilized and executed Richard's plan in Purdue's marketing to Minnesota health care providers, which included, for example, frequent misrepresentations to Minnesota health care providers that OxyContin and other opioids lack a "ceiling effect."

+230. From the start, the Sackler Defendants were also the driving force behind Purdue's marketing strategy to push opioids with the false promise that they create an enhanced "lifestyle."
+In 1998, Richard Sackler personally instructed Purdue's executives that OxyContin tablets provide more than merely "therapeutic" value and instead "enhance personal performance," like Viagra.
+Again, as noted herein (¶¶ 156-164), Purdue has carried out the Sackler Defendants' marketing strategy by continuously misrepresenting to Minnesota health care providers that OxyContin and other opioids improve patients' functionality and quality of life.

+231. Early on, the Sackler Defendants were also personally involved in Purdue's coordination of marketing efforts with, and provision of grants to, third-party front groups.

+232. For instance, in 2001 Richard Sackler personally "pushed for" and became involved in planning a meeting between himself, Purdue staff, and leaders of the American Pain Society, American Pain Foundation, and the American Academy of Pain Medicine.
 Richard instructed a Purdue executive as to the purpose of this meeting: